 We consider demand side participation and network control and support services in section 5.2, and the Reserve Trader arrangements in section 6.4.

 2.4.4.
-Potential impediments to demand side participation in the wholesale market impediments to end-use customers accessing tariff products that reflect wholesale market prices directly;
+Potential impediments to DSP in the wholesale market

 Having considered the possible impediments to demand side participation by end-use customers, the relevant areas of investigation for the wholesale market are: